longbytes/Interview-Answers/README.md

 * Relationships Between Tables: Foreign keys enable the creation of relationships between tables (or relations).
 They can be used to establish various types of data relationships, such as one-to-one, one-to-many, and many-to-many relationships.
 * Data Consistency: By enforcing relationships between tables, foreign keys ensure consistency and accuracy of the data within the database.
 * Query Versatility: They allow you to perform complex queries and obtain meaningful results by joining tables on the foreign key.
+*For detailed answers, please check out the book "Ace the Data Science Interview" (2021, pages 154-180) by Nick Singh and Kevin Huo for the answers.*

 ## Data Engineering Interview Questions & Answers
 ### What is data mesh?